banacorn/agda-mode-vscode/README.md

-# 🚧 agda-mode on VS Code 🚧
+# agda-mode on VS Code

-This repo is now under heavy development.
+Please open an issue if you are experiencing any problems.

 ## TODO

-- [x] Unicode symbol input method
-- [ ] Complete the commands
 - [ ] Atomic task scheduler (abort/undo/redo)
 - [ ] Goals/Warnings/Errors display overhaul
-- [x] Dynamic syntax highlighting
+- [ ] Themeable syntax highlighting
 - [ ] Settings and whatnot

+## Unicode Input

+Pretty much the same like on Emacs.
+Press backslash "\" (after loaded the file) and you should see a keyboard in the panel, with key suggestions and symbol candidates.

 ## Commands